 These practices will give you a process that you can follow at all times to give you confidence that you are reading the Bible according to the way it was written and in its proper context.
 Through reading the Bible, your heart and mind will be changed by the beautiful, life-giving Word of God!

-The Best Way to Start Studying the Bible as New Believer
+The Best Way to Study the Bible as a Beginner

 There are many translations of the Bible.
 Translations such as the NASB and ESV, stick close to the original Hebrew and Greek wording, the original languages in which the Bible was written.
 These are incredibly accurate to the original text and are not hard to read.
 Translations such as The Message or NLT are paraphrases, designed for easy understanding.